-Over the Labor Day holiday weekend, a somewhat sensationalized WordPress security alert was posted on the popular economics and news website Forbes.
+Over the Labor Day holiday weekend in 2019, a somewhat sensationalized WordPress security alert was posted on the popular economics and news website Forbes.

 Specifically, it warned that 60 Million WordPress users were at risk from a newly identified Cross-Site Scripting (XSS) attack, which had been first described by WordFence Security Expert Mikey Veenstra.

 I say “somewhat sensationalized” because the vulnerability, while serious in nature, is currently only attacking a few plugins in the WordPress Repository, most of which have already been updated to resolve the issue that left the plugins vulnerable.
 Those that have not been updated have been removed from the repository.
 It did not threaten 60 Million users, only those using these plugins which had the vulnerability.

 Vulnerabilities like this one are not new in the WordPress ecosystem.
 At the time of this writing, there are over 55,000 plugins available for free in the WordPress Repository.
 These types of vulnerabilities can be prevented by plugin developers using WordPress’ built-in security protocols, such as sanitizing data, checking user capabilities via nonces, both of which are outlined in the plugin developer’s handbook.